dirigible-io/dirigible-io.github.io/docs-help/docs/development/extensions/template.md

 }
 ```

-* `module` points to the corresponding template descriptor (see below)
+* `module` - Points to the corresponding template descriptor (see below).
-* `extensionPoint` is the name of the built-in extension point to which the current plugin will contribute
+* `extensionPoint` - The name of the built-in extension point to which the current plugin will contribute.

 ### my-template.js